 It's an honor but also a tremendous responsibility that you were your dad's only contact at the time of his death.
 It might be a huge relief to talk with others about what you're experiencing.
 You may want to talk with a counselor, a social worker, or an instructor you trust.
 You could also ask your health care provider for a referral to see a therapist.
 Seeking support in this way could help you to work through some of your raw emotions, and to gain greater insight and understanding about your father and your relationship with him.

-If you're a Columbia student, you can make an appointment with Counseling and Psychological Services (CPS); call x4-2878.
-CPS also offers a bereavement support group, which teaches techniques to deal with grief in an understanding environment.
+If you're a student, you can make an appointment with your school's counseling services, or talk to a mental health professional outside of your school.
+Your primary care provider can give you some references.
+It may be helpful to find a bereavement support group, which teaches techniques to deal with grief in an understanding environment.
 The website GriefNet, which links to a variety of resources related to death, dying, bereavement, and other considerable emotional losses, may also be useful for you.

 Regarding your little brother, it must be hard to see him suffer.
 Perhaps talking with him about how you're feeling and asking what he's going through could be therapeutic for you both.
 For additional support, there are probably counselors at his school, through a religious affiliation, or a professional counselor who could help him as well.

 Your father's alcoholism and the huge impact it had on him, you, and your family could understandably make his passing even more difficult to handle.
 Sometimes children of alcoholics experience guilt, anxiety, anger, depression, or embarrassment about a parent's drinking.
 You can check out the Center on Addiction and the Family and the National Association for Children of Alcoholics to learn more about the role of alcoholism in your family and your father's life.

 Finally, you may find it helpful to read archived questions from people who have also lost a loved one in the related Q&As.